simenihlen/dat110-project2-mom-startcode/README.md

 ![](assets/markdown-img-paste-20200218140526335.jpg)

-You are required to complete the implementation of the following methods in [Storage.java]( https://github.com/selabhvl/dat110-project2-startcode/blob/master/src/no/hvl/dat110/broker/Storage.java)
+You are required to complete the implementation of the following methods in the `Storage.java` class:

 - `public void addClientSession(String user, Connection connection)`